Committed to Helping You Get Your Genentech Medicine

 You might not be able to get your Genentech medicine right away.
 First, your doctor’s office or specialty pharmacy will have to check to make sure your health insurance plan covers your medicine.
 This is called a “benefits investigation.”
 They also might have to send some more information before your plan covers your medicine.
 This is called a “prior authorization.”

 How do I enroll in ZELBORAF Access Solutions?

 - You fill out the Patient Consent Form.

 - Your doctor fills out the Prescriber Service Form.
 You do not have to fill out anything on this form.

 - Your doctor sends both of these forms to ZELBORAF Access Solutions.

 You do not need to do anything else, but your doctor does.
-He or she needs to submit a form called the SMN.
-The SMN tells us your doctor wants to treat you with ZELBORAF.
-Make sure your doctor has sent us the SMN so you get help from us.
+He or she needs to submit the Prescriber Service Form.
+This form tells us your doctor wants to treat you with ZELBORAF.
+Make sure your doctor has sent us the Prescriber Service Form so you get help from us.

 My Health Plan Denied Coverage for ZELBORAF

 My health insurance plan will not cover ZELBORAF.
 What do I do?